astroseger/atomspace-dgraph-comparison/05_triplets_tests_int/README.md

 ```

-In the second version of the call we will make one step back and
+In the second version of the query we will make one step back and
 return uid (unique id of dgraph node) instead of name_of_concept.
 We
 can expect that it will not make any different because converting uid
 to name_of_concept should be very fast.